swcarpentry/DEPRECATED-boot-camps/SQL/sql.md

     SELECT * FROM surveys WHERE year >= 2000;

+***Exercise: Write a query that returns the day, month, year, species ID, and weight for individuals that weigh more than 75 grams***

 We can user more sophisticated conditions by combining tests with AND and OR.
 For example, suppose we want to data on Dipodomys merriami startinging in the year 2000: